 As you’re browsing the headphone market, you’ll quickly find that they come in all shapes and sizes.
 Here’s a quick guide to the most common headphone form factors.

-Over-the-ear: These are the headphones that have been around the longest.
+These are the headphones that have been around the longest.
 They have two big, cushiony speakers that cover both ears and are connected on top by a plastic band.
 If you’re a fan of the classic “cans” headphones from the 1970s and ‘80s, you’ll love the modern versions of these.

-Headsets: These are headphones that include a microphone, usually on a small boom.
+These are headphones that include a microphone, usually on a small boom.
 These aren’t typically great for music, but they make phone calls a snap.
 If you spend hours on the phone for work, or you’re an avid gamer, a headset is your best and most comfortable bet.

-Earbuds: These small headphones fit snugly inside your ear.
+These small headphones fit snugly inside your ear.
 Earbuds are ultra portable, and if you can get a pair with the right fit, they can sound just as good as other conventional headphones.
 If you like discreet headphones, or you just need a pair that’s easy to keep with you wherever you go, consider getting a pair of earbuds.

-Wireless and truly wireless: These connect to your devices using Bluetooth, so you’re never physically tethered to your smartphone, tablet, or computer.
+These connect to your devices using Bluetooth, so you’re never physically tethered to your smartphone, tablet, or computer.
 Wireless headphones don’t use a wire to connect to an audio source, but they do use a wire to connect the two earpieces together.
 In contrast, “truly” wireless headphones come as two separate earpieces that don’t need wires to connect to anything.
 Wireless headphones are incredibly affordable; truly wireless headphones can cost anywhere from $100 to $400.

 The most important feature of headphones is how they sound, so you should always let your ears pick the ones they like best.
-But if you’re looking for headphones that can do a little more, keep your eyes peeled for some of our favorite features.

-Digital assistant compatibility: These days, it’s kind of a rite of passage for any tech gear to be compatible with voice-controlled digital assistants, and headphones are no exception.
+These days, it’s kind of a rite of passage for any tech gear to be compatible with voice-controlled digital assistants, and headphones are no exception.
 Certain high-end headphones include a microphone that you can use with voice commands to conjure up your favorite digital assistant, but you’ll need to make sure your smartphone is compatible.
 For example, if you own a Samsung Galaxy S8 phone (or newer version), you can use certain headphones to execute specific voice commands on your phone, such as “Check weather.”

-EQ controls: Equalization, more commonly referred to as EQ, controls the different aspects of sound that come through your headphones, and some headphones come with custom apps that let you adjust the EQ in granular detail.
+Equalization, more commonly referred to as EQ, controls the different aspects of sound that come through your headphones, and some headphones come with custom apps that let you adjust the EQ in granular detail.
 With the right EQ controls, you can add more treble, bump up the bass, or just create a sound profile that’s suited to your tastes.
 If you’re into customizing how your music sounds, look for headphones that work with an EQ app.

-Inexpensive: Most casual users can find a good pair of headphones for between $20 and $50.
-Headphones in this price range sound great, include key features like an in-line microphone, and often support wireless Bluetooth connections.
+Most casual users can find a good pair of headphones for between $20 and $50.
+Headphones in this price range sound great, including key features like an in-line microphone, and often support wireless Bluetooth connections.
 If you’re looking for a reliable set of headphones and you don’t need much more than audio, you don’t need to spend more than $50.

-Mid-range: Many headphones that cost between $50 and $130 include improved sound and useful smartphone integration (like custom EQ controls).
+Many headphones that cost between $50 and $130 include improved sound and useful smartphone integration (like custom EQ controls).
 In this price range, you’ll also see a big jump in the quality of materials used, which improves both the sound and the luxury of each pair.
 If you need a pair of well-made headphones with basic noise cancellation, you’ll need to spend at least this much.

-Expensive: Audiophile-grade headphones can cost anywhere between $130 and $2,000.
+Audiophile-grade headphones can cost anywhere between $130 and $2,000.
 Headphones in this price bracket are no joke: they create impressive soundscapes, are robust enough for use in a recording studio, and they’re just plain beautiful.
 If you need a pair of headphones for critical listening, or you simply want the best headphones around, it’ll cost you.

 If you want headphones for gaming or watching movies, get some that support multi-channel surround sound.
 Some high-end headphones include technology that simulates surround sound, so sound effects feel like they’re coming from different directions.
 These headphones do a surprisingly good job at replicating the home theater experience and create an immersive experience for listeners.
 If you’re into big-budget blockbusters or first-person shooters and don’t have the room for a full-blown surround sound system, go for the next best thing and get headphones that support multi-channel audio.